olav-st/screencloud/README.md

 --------------
 * Open Source and cross-platform(Windows, Mac & Linux)
 * Fast and easy: Snap a photo, paste the link, done!
-* Plugin support, save to Dropbox, Imgur, Ubuntu One...
+* Plugin support, save to Dropbox, Imgur, etc.
-* Available from the [Ubuntu Software Centre](https://apps.ubuntu.com/cat/applications/screencloud/) and the [Mac App Store](https://itunes.apple.com/us/app/screencloud/id527048885?ls=1&mt=12)
+* Built in screenshot editor.

 Compiling
 --------------